oblivia-simplex/Narrativity/2_schneider.md

 ## Working Notes

-###  WRITING THE TELLING\'S WANTING
+###  WRITING THE TELLING'S WANTING

-*Reading this excerpt from **The Parable**, what comes to mind is the uncertainty of the \"I\" that is speaking, that wants to speak the speech of narrative, the speech enacted by writing.
+*Reading this excerpt from **The Parable**, what comes to mind is the uncertainty of the "I\" that is speaking, that wants to speak the speech of narrative, the speech enacted by writing.
 Narrative is a story, but to focus solely on the object is to diminish the subject that tells even as the subject is writing the telling.
-And this telling is a wanting to tell that is also the telling\'s failure.
+And this telling is a wanting to tell that is also the telling's failure.
 The telling fails to achieve the aim of the wanting and diminishes the story being told, but not the wanting.
 All the while the voice of the invisible speaker grows louder, deafening the reader with the sound of words babbling over into writing.
-French literary theory calls this babble* desire*; in **The Parable**, this desire is part of the opening, is what opens up the story\'s opening to the reader, the hole in the fabric of the story allowing writing to shine blankly onto the narrative of character. \"Of that I can be sure\"---with this phrase the main character is the only plot.
+French literary theory calls this babble* desire*; in **The Parable**, this desire is part of the opening, is what opens up the story's opening to the reader, the hole in the fabric of the story allowing writing to shine blankly onto the narrative of character.
+"Of that I can be sure\"---with this phrase the main character is the only plot.
 The speech moves somewhere, introduces two additional characters than that of the narrator, two colleagues, but they are the reason the narrator has a